-Our results concur with Aarts et al. (1998) and Bird et al. (2018) that habit can influence behaviour through automaticity, while intention through deliberate decision making.
+Our results concur with Aarts et al. (1998) and [reference deleted for blind review] that habit can influence behaviour through automaticity, while intention through deliberate decision making.
 We suggest that designing measures that aim to enhance people's desire and intention to cycle could be effective in the promotion of cycling and be strengthened through habitual behaviour.
 Sociodemographic factors can substantially impact these antecedents, where gender and age were significant predictors noting that gender has the most substantial influence on the model's components and the non-invariance within the model's fit.